-If you open a door while the engine is running and the card is not in the reader, the message "Keycard not detected" and a beep will warn you.
+If a door is opened when the engine is running and the card is not in the reader, the message "Keycard not detected" and a beep will warn you of this.
 The warning disappears when the card is inserted in the reader again.